-Francys Yarbro Distefano-Arsentiev was born in 1958 in Honolulu Hawaii.
+Francys Yarbro Distefano-Arsentiev was born in 1958 in Honolulu, Hawaii.
 At six her father took her to the Colorado Mountains.
-She was forever hooked.
-In 1992 she married Sergi (Serguei) Arsentiev, a Russian climber.
-Both of them died six years later on Mount Everest.
+She was forever hooked and continued to conquer mountains.

-Fran climbed many of the Russian peaks including the first ascent of Peak Goodwill as well as Denali via the West Buttress.
-Fran became the first US woman to ski down Elbrus.
+Fran climbed many of the Russian peaks including the first ascent of Peak Goodwill as well as Denali, the coldest mountain in the world (also called Mt McKinley) via the West Buttress.
+Francis became the first US woman to ski down Elbrus.

-Sergi earned the Snow Leopard name for climbing the 5 highest mountains in what was then known as the USSR.
-Sergi summited all three tops on Kangchenjunga in a traverse, an achievement few men on this planet could accomplish, one that most experienced H.A. climbers would not even consider.
+Sergi earned the Snow Leopard name for climbing the five highest mountains in what was then known as the USSR.
+Sergi summited all three tops on Kangchenjunga in a traverse, an achievement few men on this planet could accomplish, one that most experienced high altitude climbers would not even consider.
 Sergi was on the elite Russian climbs to Kangchenjunga, Everest and Annapurna.